 Foreign parents should take some time to evaluate their priorities and those of their children before choosing the institution they will attend.
+Education in Italy is compulsory from the ages of six to 16.

 There are three levels of education in Italy:

-Scuola dell'infanzia (three to six years old)
+- Scuola dell'infanzia (three to six years old)

-Scuola primaria (six to 11 years old)
+- Scuola primaria (six to 11 years old)

-Scuola secondaria di primo grado (11 to 14 years old)
+- Scuola secondaria di primo grado (11 to 14 years old)

-Scuola secondaria di secondo grado (14 to 19 years old)
+- Scuola secondaria di secondo grado (14 to 19 years old)

-Education in Italy is compulsory from the ages of six to 16, and locals place a high value on secondary schooling as well as tertiary education.
+Italians place a high value on secondary schooling as well as tertiary education.

 Public schools in Italy

-Most Italians send their children to state schools and those that send their children elsewhere often do so because they prefer their child's education to be rooted in alternative teaching methods or a particular religion (most commonly Catholicism).
+Most Italians send their children to state schools and those that send their children elsewhere often do so because they prefer their child's education to be rooted in alternative teaching methods or a religion (most commonly Catholicism).

 Despite attempts at uniformity, however, it is widely acknowledged that education in northern Italy is of a higher standard than in the south.
-Furthermore, options and standards can be subject to decline in rural areas.
-Expats planning to live outside urban centres should take this into consideration when choosing a school.
+Furthermore, options and standards can be subject to a decline in rural areas.
+Expats planning to live outside urban centres should consider this when choosing a school.

 Private schools in Italy

 Nonetheless, private schools do offer certain benefits that state schools do not.
 There tend to be more options than in state schools and there is more emphasis on extra-curricular activities.
-Parents often take it for granted that classes will be smaller with more individual attention to students, but this is not always the case.
+However, parents often take it for granted that classes will be smaller with more individual attention to students; this is not always the case.

 International schools in Italy

-An international school in Italy is the obvious option for expat families planning to live in the country for a short time or those who would prefer their children continue with the curriculum of their home country.
+An international school in Italy is the obvious option for expat families planning to live in the country for a short time or those who would prefer their children to continue with the curriculum of their home country.
 It is also a way to ease the transition into life in Italy as children attending these schools will be around others with similar backgrounds and will undertake a familiar curriculum.

 However, this can create a bit of a cultural bubble with children not assimilating into Italian culture as a result.
 Some wealthy Italian parents choose to send their children to these schools, but they are in the minority.
-An ideal middle-ground solution may be to enrol children in a school that combines the Italian curriculum with their country's local curriculum, or a bilingual international school teaching in both the child's native tongue and Italian.
+An ideal middle-ground solution for expats may be to enrol children in a school that combines the Italian curriculum with their home country's curriculum, or a bilingual international school teaching in both the child's native tongue and Italian.